maxmouchet/net-ops/README.md

 First, you need a Ruby interpreter.
 [MRI](http://en.wikipedia.org/wiki/Ruby_MRI), the reference implementation, is a good choice.
 You can download it on [ruby-lang.org](http://www.ruby-lang.org/en/downloads/).
 Note that MRI is already included in Mac OS X and most of the Linux distributions.
-On Ubuntu you can install it with `apt-get install ruby1.9.3`.
+On Ubuntu, you can install it with `apt-get install ruby1.9.3`.
 There is other Ruby implementation like [JRuby](http://jruby.org/) or [MagLev](http://maglev.github.io/) but I have not tested my code with them.

-Then you should intall net-ops.
+Then you should install net-ops.
 You can get the latest version from RubyGems:
 ```bash
 gem install 'net-ops' --pre
 ```